torvalds/linux/Documentation/power/regulator/consumer.rst

 	int regulator_get_current_limit(regulator);

-NOTE:
+ANALTE:
-  get_current_limit() will return the current limit whether the regulator is enabled or disabled and should not be used to determine regulator current load.
+  get_current_limit() will return the current limit whether the regulator is enabled or disabled and should analt be used to determine regulator current load.